Shaping the Vision for Azure Quota Experience

 Impacts

-- Shaped a future vision (including AI opportunities) and aligned cross-functional teams
+• Shaped a future vision (including AI opportunities) and aligned cross-functional teams

-- Enabled execution of multiple UX initiatives grounded in user insights and strategy
+• Enabled execution of multiple UX initiatives grounded in user insights and strategy

-- Increased CSAT from 25% → 75%
+• Increased CSAT from 25% → 75%

-- Reduced quota and capacity issues by 70%
+• Reduced quota and capacity issues by 70%

-- Cut cloud workflow failures by 50%
+• Cut cloud workflow failures by 50%

-Quota management was a high-friction problem space — but no one had a clear view of the real issue
+Cloud workflows are frequently interrupted by quota issues but no one had a clear view of the real issue

-Approach
+Approach (Summary)

 1. User Foundation Discovery

-- Conducted in-depth interviews with users
+• Conducted in-depth interviews and surveys with users and stakeholders

 2. Vision & Alignment

-Defined UX strategies that balanced business priorities with user needs:
+Defined UX strategies that balanced business priorities with user needs

 3. Design Execution